The Boy Fortune Hunters: Book titles and summaries

 In 1897 16-year-old Sam Steele, whose mother died when he was young, is told by sailor Ned Britton that his sea-captain father was killed in a shipwreck.
-The housekeeper, Mrs. Ranck, tells Sam the house is in her name, her father left nothing, owed her money, and Sam must leave.
+The housekeeper, Mrs. Ranck, tells Sam the house is in her name, his father left nothing, and Sam must leave.
 He meets Uncle Naboth Perkins, who tells him Captain Steele had a share in Perkins' schooner, the Flipper, and Sam now inherits that share.
-Sam is made the purser and chief clerk, the Flipper is loaded with food, and sets sail for Alaska, where gold seekers are in need of provisions.
-But the schooner is damaged in a storm near the Alaskan coast, and when the crew anchored the vessel beside an unknown island they are captured by stranded gold miners who force them to work at panning gold.
-After many adventures Sam and Uncle Naboth become wealthy, and return to Sam's hometown, for the lad promised he'd someday pay Mrs. Ranck $400 she claims she is owed.
+Sam is made the purser and chief clerk.
+The Flipper sets sail for Alaska, where gold seekers are in need of provisions.
+But the schooner is damaged in a storm near the Alaskan coast, and when the crew anchor the vessel beside an unknown island, they are captured by stranded gold miners who force them to work at panning gold.
+After many adventures, Sam and Uncle Naboth become wealthy, and return to Sam's hometown, for the lad promised he'd someday pay Mrs. Ranck $400 she claims she is owed.
 They discover Captain Steele hadn't died, and his housekeeper had claimed Sam stole all his father's belongings and ran off.
 The stolen property is found where the housekeeper hid it, and Mrs. Ranck is told she won't be arrested if she gives back the house and leaves town.
 A partnership of Steele, Perkins and Steele is formed.